andresilva8624/WEATHER-DASHBOARD/README.md

 # Weather Dashboard

 The goal of the project was to create a Weather Dashboard.
 It includes a search bar to locate the desired city, a list of previous searched cities, also displays the current city searched showing the temperature, humidity, wind speed and UV Index and the next 5 days of weather conditions.
+Enjoy! 😀